edwinwebb/reactman/README.md

 }
 ```

-Reactman then prompts the user with a configurable script
+Reactman then prompts the user with a configurable script after running a command
+like 'npm run reactman'

 ```json
 "script" : [{